SHARING MY FAVORITE SECRETS FOR SAVING MONEY (AND CHOOSING MORE NATURAL ALTERNATIVES) ON COMMON BEAUTY PRODUCTS AND SERVICES.

 (If you’re curious, my natural hair is halfway between blonde and brown.
 I used to think I was dirty-blonde, but if someone were to ask me today, I’d say I’m light brown.)

 Alternatively, you could try a product like Sun-In (which I’ve used as a teenager), but some recent bad reviews have scared me away from trying it again!
-There’s also ways highlight hair naturally, but I don’t have any first-hand experience with those options.
+There are also ways highlight hair naturally, but I don’t have any first-hand experience with those options.
 Do you?
 Maybe one day I’ll give it a try!

 What’s your advice when it comes to saving money on beauty buys?
 Any tips or tricks you’d love to share?